 The intent of the Act is clear - employers are meant to act quickly to re-employ their injured workers.
 For example, Section 97 of the Act states employers are required to immediately offer to reinstate the worker in the position the worker held on the date of the injury upon notice that a worker is able to perform the essential duties of the worker's pre-injury employment.
-The WCB believes this intent should be carried through to orders issued under Section 99 of the Act to reemploy where it has been determined an employer has not fulfilled their re-employment obligations.
-The re-employment obligation is time limited and therefore re-employment should occur as soon as possible after the employer has received an order to re-employ.
+The WCB believes this intent should be carried through to orders issued under Section 99 of the Act to re-employ where it has been determined an employer has not fulfilled their re-employment obligations.
+The re-employment obligation is time limited and therefore re-employ.
 Please see section 9. of the draft policy for revisions that reflect this principle.